Key takeaways

 Executive Summary

 Mastra is an open-source TypeScript framework for building AI-powered applications and agents.
-Created by the team behind Gatsby and backed by Y Combinator (W25), it provides a batteries-included approach: agents, workflows, RAG, memory, MCP servers, and evals in one cohesive package.
-The standout feature is Observational Memory, which achieves state-of-the-art benchmark scores without RAG or knowledge graphs.
+Created by the founders of Gatsby and backed by Y Combinator (W25), it provides a batteries-included approach: agents, workflows, RAG, memory, MCP servers, and evals in one cohesive package.
+The framework hit v1.0 stable in January 2026,[1] and in April 2026 the company raised a $22M Series A led by Spark Capital ($35M total) while launching a hosted platform — Studio, Server, and Memory Gateway.[2]
+The standout feature remains Observational Memory, which achieves state-of-the-art benchmark scores without RAG or knowledge graphs.

 | Attribute | Value |